hovr/airbnb-analyzer/README.md

 2. **Start the analyzer**
    - Click the Airbnb Wishlist Analyzer icon in the Chrome toolbar.
    - The popup will show how many properties it found.
 Click the **Start Analysis** button.
+   - The extension opens **one** property tab at a time and must stay visible while it works.
+Do not switch that tab away or close it until the run finishes; doing so can interrupt review collection.
-   - The extension will automatically open property tabs in the background, collect details, and scroll through reviews.
+   - The extension automatically collects details, scrolls through reviews, and then closes the property tab before moving to the next one.
 This may take several minutes depending on how many properties you have.

 3. **Copy the analysis prompt**
    - When the analysis is complete, the popup will display a success message and enable the **Copy Prompt** button.